Campaign giving news

-Created to inspire innovative solutions to community challenges and issues, the foundation’s Community Innovation Grant attracted more than 100 applications from nonprofit organizations throughout the greater Richmond area.
-RVA Alternative Pathways was one of five proposals selected to receive funding from the grant.
+Created to inspire innovative solutions to community challenges and issues, the foundation’s Community Innovation Grant attracted more than 100 applications from nonprofit organizations throughout the greater Richmond area since its inception in 2014.
+RVA Alternative Pathways was one of five proposals selected to receive funding from the grant in the 2016 competition.
 The Robins Foundation hopes the funding will spur a wave of transformative outcomes for children and families in the coming years.

 “The foundation could not deny the impact each of the initiatives would have on the future of the Richmond community,” says Juliet Shield-Taylor, vice president of the Robins Foundation board and chair of the grant selection committee.
 “With the efforts proposed by each, the children win and the transformation begins.”

 To learn more about RVA Alternative Pathways, contact James Parrish, director of foundation relations, at (804) 827-4454 or firstname.lastname@example.org.

 Lauren (M.S.’05/B) and Joel (M.S.’05/B) Gryniewski started their Minneapolis, Minnesota-based stationery business, Old Tom Foolery, shortly after graduating from the VCU Brandcenter.
 Last spring, after brainstorming for a new line of their signature “unsappy, uncrappy” greeting cards, they sought new voices to influence their work and knew they could depend on current Brandcenter students to realize their vision.